grey-fish/grey-fish.github.io/Natas/Level10.md

 # Level 10
-This level builds on previous level by intoducing some more constraints.
+This level builds on the previous level by intoducing some additional constraints.

 ## Quest
-Now a webpage with msg "For security reasons, we now filter on certain characters" appears.
+We are presented with a webpage containing msg "_For security reasons, we now filter on certain characters_".

 ![Level 10 Image](./images/Level10.png)

-From source code we can see some additional checks have been introduced, Lets comment the code:
+From the source code we can see some additional checks have been introduced, Lets comment the code:
 ```php
 <?
 $key = "";